TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/forms_advanced.md

 * [Using `inverse_of` to make `accepts_nested_attributes_for` work for `has_many :through` relationships](http://robots.thoughtbot.com/accepts-nested-attributes-for-with-has-many-through)
 * [Understanding Rails' form authenticity tokens](http://stackoverflow.com/questions/941594/understand-rails-authenticity-token)
 * [Why not to hardcode your application's secret token in production](http://daniel.fone.net.nz/blog/2013/05/20/a-better-way-to-manage-the-rails-secret-token/)

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href='#prepopulating-select-tags-with-collections'>How do you prepopulate a dropdown menu with data?</a>
+- <a class="knowledge-check-link" href='#prepopulating-select-tags-with-collections'>What does the `#select_tag` helper do?</a>
+- <a class="knowledge-check-link" href='#prepopulating-select-tags-with-collections'>When would you use the `#select` helper?</a>
+- <a class="knowledge-check-link" href='#prepopulating-select-tags-with-collections'>When using `#options_for_select`, what format does the array need to be in?</a>
+- <a class="knowledge-check-link" href='#nested-forms'>How can you prevent users from having to submit multiple forms?</a>
+- <a class="knowledge-check-link" href='#nested-forms'>What do you add to the model that allows nested forms to create new objects?</a>
+- <a class="knowledge-check-link" href='https://www.createdbypete.com/2014/04/04/working-with-nested-forms-and-a-many-to-many-association-in-rails-4.html'>How do you whitelist the nested parameters in your controller?</a>
+ - <a class="knowledge-check-link" href='#miscellania-blank-submissions-that-mean-delete'>Can you delete something by leaving a form field (e.g. a checkbox) blank (unchecked)?</a>